 John “Johnny” Royce Mathis, singer, was born in Gilmer, Texas on September 30, 1935, the fourth of seven children born to Clem, a chauffeur and handyman, and Mildred, a maid.
 The Mathis family moved to San Francisco, California‘s Fillmore District when Mathis was a young child.
 When Clem Mathis, who had worked for a time in vaudeville, recognized his son’s musical talent, the family scraped together $25, bought a piano and began teaching him songs and routines.
 Soon afterwards young Mathis started performing in church and school shows.

-At the age of thirteen Mathis began taking lessons with Connie Cox, a San Francisco music teacher, paying for his training by working in the Cox home.
+At the age of 13 Mathis began taking lessons with Connie Cox, a San Francisco music teacher, paying for his training by working in the Cox home.
 Mathis studied with Cox for the next six years, receiving voice training in classical music including opera.

 Mathis also often took part in San Francisco’s famous Black Hawk nightclub jam sessions with a jazz sextet.
-In 1955 club co-owner Helen Noga noticed his singing talent at one of these sessions and began scheduling him for performances around San Francisco nightclubs.
+In 1955, club co-owner Helen Noga noticed his singing talent at one of these sessions and began scheduling him for performances around San Francisco nightclubs.
 At one of these performances Mathis was offered a recording contract with Columbia Records.
-On his father’s advice Mathis decided to pursue a musical career rather than compete in the Olympic tryouts that year.
-In 1956 he recorded his first jazz album, Johnny Mathis: a New Sound in Popular Song, which failed to impress the critics.
+On his father’s advice, Mathis decided to pursue a musical career rather than compete in the Olympic tryouts that year.
+In 1956, he recorded his first jazz album, Johnny Mathis: A New Sound in Popular Song, which failed to impress the critics.

 Throughout the late 1950s and the 1960s Mathis performed on numerous variety shows including The Ed Sullivan Show and The Perry Como Show and had successful concert tours.
-Mathis, however, stopped recording between 1965 and 1973 and he did not have another number one single until his 1978 duet with Deniece Williams, “Too Much, Too Little, Too Late.”
+Mathis, however, stopped recording between 1965 and 1973, and he did not have another number one single until his 1978 duet with Deniece Williams, “Too Much, Too Little, Too Late.”
 His teaming with Williams was the result of Mathis’s response to changing musical tastes.
 With the release of “I’m Coming Home” in 1973 Mathis turned to the rhythm and blues style of the 1960s to introduce a more “soulful” upbeat sound to his work.
 He also performed duets with Williams, Jane Olivor, and Dionne Warwick, a move that was both critically and financially successful.

 Mathis, an avid golfer, has hosted a charity golf tournament in Belfast, Northern Ireland since 1985.
-Since 1982 he has hosted the Johnny Mathis Invitational Track & Field Meet at San Francisco State College.
+Since 1982 he has hosted the Johnny Mathis Invitational Track & Field Meet at San Francisco State University.